 - Pain and suffering: Non-economic damages may be awarded for physical pain, emotional distress, and loss of enjoyment of life resulting from the injury.

-Are there Time Limits for Filing a Slip and Fall Claim?
+Are There Time Limits for Filing a Slip and Fall on Ice Claim?

 In New York, you generally have three years from the date of the slip and fall accident to file a personal injury lawsuit.
 This time limit is known as the statute of limitations.
 Missing this deadline can prevent you from pursuing compensation, making it essential to act promptly.